symfony/symfony-docs/components/phpunit_bridge.rst

 .. versionadded:: 3.2
     The modified PHPUnit script script was introduced in Symfony 3.2.

-This bridges provides a modified version of phpunit that you can call by using its ``bin/simple-phpunit`` command.
+This bridge provides a modified version of PHPUnit that you can call by using its ``bin/simple-phpunit`` command.
 It has the following features:

 * Does not embed ``symfony/yaml`` nor ``prophecy`` to prevent any conflicts with